Main stories

 Improving PES

-Because a high PES is desirable, it may be necessary for firms to undertake actions that improve their speed of response to changes in market conditions.
+Because a high PES is desirable, it may be necessary for firms to undertake actions that improve their ability to respond quickly to changes in market conditions.
 Examples of these actions include:

 1. Creating spare capacity